zotonic/zotonic/doc/ref/modules/mod_site_updatre.rst

 Here the module adds buttons to update sites and a button to update the complete Zotonic system.

-This works well for smaller updates.
+Site updates get their datamodel fixed by automatic restarts of modules, ensure that you increment the ``-mod_schema(...)`` version number.

+Zotonic updates are a bit more complicated.
+Small updates will be fine.
 Large updates that also change the datamodel or add new Erlang dependencies need more compilation and a system restart.
 So be careful with using this update button.